Mujhe Chand Chahiye: Music

 Sajjad Ali and his brother Raunaq Ali arranged music for the film and won Nigar Awards for it.
-Some of this film's better-known tracks include "Kal Shab Main Ne Dekha Chand Jharoke Mein" by Waris Baig, "Tujhey Dekha Tau Yoon Laga", "Jaan Bhi De Doon" and the sensational Punjabi track by Abrar-ul-Haq "Waan Kuttiya".
+Some of this film's better-known tracks include "Kal Shab Main Ne Dekha Chand Jharoke Mein" by Waris Baig which remade as Lamha Lahma from 2006 Hindi film Gangster, "Tujhey Dekha Tau Yoon Laga", "Jaan Bhi De Doon" and the sensational Punjabi track by Abrar-ul-Haq "Waan Kuttiya".
 The film's music was composed by the Pakistani pop singer Sajjad Ali.

 Box office

 The film completed 51 weeks at the main theater and thus crowned as a golden jubilee hit.